Sumner County Sheriff's Office, Tennessee

 Add to My HeroesBrian DeWayne Denning

-Deputy Brian Denning was killed in an automobile collision on Long Hollow Pike while returning from an investigation call at 1 am.
+Deputy Sheriff Brian Denning was killed in an automobile collision on Long Hollow Pike while returning from an investigation in White House at about 1:00 am.

 His patrol car left the roadway, struck a tree, and burst into flames.
-Several witnesses attempted to free him from the vehicle but were unable to do so because of the flames.
+Several witnesses attempted to free him from the vehicle but were unable to due to the flames.

-Deputy Denning had served with the Sumner County Sheriff's Department for 12 years and was assigned to the 18th Judicial District Drug Task Force.
-He is survived by his wife, two stepchildren, parents, godson, brother, sister, and four nieces, and four nephews.
+Deputy Denning had served with the Sumner County Sheriff's Office for 12 years and was assigned to the 18th Judicial District Drug Task Force.
+He is survived by his wife, two stepchildren, parents, godson, brother, sister, four nieces, and four nephews.

-A section of I-65 from mile marker 102 north to the state line of Kentucky was renamed Deputy Brian Denning Memorial Highway.
+A section of I-65 from mile marker 102 north to the Kentucky state line was renamed Deputy Brian Denning Memorial Highway.

 Bio